n16hth4wk07/n16hth4wk07.github.io/posts/OSCP/butch.md

 ![image](https://github.com/n16hth4wk07/n16hth4wk07.github.io/assets/87468669/062735a0-7677-4ae5-a478-69c12b9d3e14)

-confirm it is a blind sql.
+confirm it is a blind sql. tried to exploit to get RCE, found out the user can exec the `xp_cmdshell`.